 There was of course Sesame Street which must have had an 80 share.
 I can’t be funnier about Sesame Street than Dave Chappelle, but I will say this.
 Oscar wasn’t a homeless dude.
 His trash can was supposed to be decked out with tons of cool stuff.
 He had a swimming pool in that motherfucker!
 He was just an irritated, cranky dude and god bless him for that.
 Oscar was sort of the Han Solo of Sesame Street, someone to poke a little fun at the whole sunshine and lollypops of the show’s worldview.
 Now the world is totally reversed.
 Everyone is cynical and we make fun of the cheery optimists.
 This may be partly my fault.
 Maybe we just all enjoyed Oscar a little too much.

-It’s pretty easy to make fun of Mr. Robinson’s Neighborhood, but God bless that guy.
+It’s pretty easy to make fun of Mr. Roger’s Neighborhood, but God bless that guy.
 He was a true hero.
 You won’t find me saying word one against Fred Rogers and it’s any child’s loss not to have been alive to have been raised with his help.
 It takes guts to live that square and we’re all the better for it.